Updated Operating Procedures: Keeping You Safe During The Period Of Covid-19

 Cleanliness and hygiene.
 All persons are asked to wash hands frequently and use hand sanitizer.
-Though a sanitizer station will be provided, you are welcome and encouraged to carry your own hand sanitizer.
+Hand sanitizer stations are available at the front and back entrance of our facility and on both vessels.
+You are welcome and encouraged to carry your own hand sanitizer.

-Social Distancing.
-Practice current social distancing recommendations (min of 6ft) to the extent possible for safe boating operations on board the vessels, while waiting in line for check-in and inside the store or rental equipment area.
+Social distancing.
+Practice current social distancing recommendations (min of 6ft) at our facility, and to the extent possible, onboard the vessels for safe boating operations.
+This includes while waiting in line for check-in and inside the store or rental equipment area.
+On the boat we have created space between seats, and ask that you continue to social distance to the extent possible.
 Passengers and crew from the same household are not required to social distance from each other.

 Avoid sharing.
 Guests and staff will avoid sharing materials whenever possible, except among members of the same household.

 If you are not feeling well, please stay home.
 Any guest exhibiting symptoms of COVID-19 may not enter Lahaina Divers facilities or vessels.
 If you are not feeling well, please call us 48 hours in advance to reschedule with no penalty.
 If you arrive for a charter and are determined to not be well enough to dive, you will not be eligible to dive.
 If you or anyone in your group is experiencing symptoms, we will work directly with you to cancel or reschedule your tour.